 At around 11:30 pm, as we were getting up to depart, a large group of hip, stylish young Corfiots entered to begin their meal.
 Early bird specials and 8pm bedtimes felt far, far away.

-Our last full day on this island began like the rest, with a wonderfully slow breakfast of Greek yogurt (it really is better over here), honey, citrus, fresh baby croissants and strong coffee.
+The last full day of our Corfu honeymoon on this island began like the rest, with a wonderfully slow breakfast of Greek yogurt (it really is better over here), honey, citrus, fresh baby croissants and strong coffee.

 We meandered down to Corfu town, stopping off briefly for my husband to get a shave at the closet-sized barber shop on the edge of San Rocco Square.